-- 0% New-Purchase Financing: VentureOne gives you 0% on new purchases for 12 months.
+- 0% New-Purchase Financing: VentureOne gives you 0% for 12 months on new purchases.
 That can go a long way in saving you some money if you have a big-ticket expense coming up.
 Just make sure to use a credit-card calculator to plan your payments.

 - No Annual Fee: Perhaps the biggest differentiator between the two Venture cards is how they treat membership fees.
 VentureOne doesn’t have any, whereas Venture waives its annual fee only for the first year.
 That means you’d have to spend at least $7,867 in a normal year for the extra three-quarters of a point per $1 spent that Venture provides to pay off.